 - Sleep is a very active event

 - Hormones are secreted during sleep

 - Brain actively regulates sleep quality

 - All sleep debts must be repaid

 Most importantly, sleep is not an option.
 Sleep is a behavioral state and sleep quality can impact how our endocrine system secretes hormones while our body is at rest.
 The release of growth hormones and hormones that support maturational and reproductive processes are among the secretions released during sleep.
 If your need for sleep is not met, your body will require that the debt is paid.

 Undiagnosed lifestyle factors or other medical issues can limit the amount of quality sleep you get at night and contribute to hormonal imbalances.
-Use our website’s convenient contact form for your Complimentary kit for healthy aging or call Cenegenics® direct to Get Started Today.
+Use our website’s convenient contact form or call us directly to get started today.